w3c/wai-media-guide/captions.md

 * _Captions_ for the same language.
 * _Subtitles_ for spoken audio translated into another language.

 Some regions use _subtitles_ for both the same language as the audio and for the translation.
-Sometimes they are distinguished as _intralingual subtitles_ and _intralingual subtitles_.
+Sometimes they are distinguished as _intralingual subtitles_ (same language) and _interlingual subtitles_ (different language).

 Subtitles are implemented the same way as captions.
 Subtitles/intralingual subtitles are usually only the spoken audio (for people who can hear the audio but do not know the spoken language).
 They can be a translation of the caption content, including non-speech audio information.